siennameow/celebrity-matchmaker/README.md

 The link of the webpage is: https://mayaimorales.github.io/celebrity-matchmaker/

 - Step 1: Load the webpage.
 You'll see a welcome page and start button.
-- Step 2 :Start your quiz and answer all the questions,
+- Step 2: Start your quiz and answer all of the questions,
-- Step 3 :Write down your name and click the result button to check the result.
+- Step 3: Write down your name and click the result button to check the result.
-- Step 4 :See your result and check more info through the link.
+- Step 4: See your result and check for more info through the given links.
-- Step 5 :You can restart quiz with a button.
+- Step 5: You can restart quiz with a button.

 ## Skill Improved 📚